Our School Christian Vision

 Have self-belief and a positive self-image

 Care for their world

 Understand that learning is a lifelong journey

 Make a positive difference in the world

 The examples below outline the many ways we seek to embed British values at Littleton and reflect our ethos and approach to learning; not an exhaustive list.

-At Littleton we promote an understanding of the importance of democracy through our focus on Pupil Voice, voting for School Council representatives.
+At Littleton we promote an understanding of the importance of democracy through our focus on Pupil Voice.